rclone/rclone/docs/content/crypt.md

   * `rclone sync` will check the checksums while copying
   * you can use `rclone check` between the encrypted remotes
-  * you don't decrypt and encrypt unecessarily
+  * you don't decrypt and encrypt unnecessarily

 For example, let's say you have your original remote at `remote:` with the encrypted version at `eremote:` with path `remote:crypt`.
 You